jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 57B Pecuniary penalty order and compensation order may be made for same conduct
 A person may be liable for both a pecuniary penalty order and compensation for the same conduct.

-### 57C Only one pecuniary penalty order may be made for same conduct
+### 57C Only 1 pecuniary penalty order may be made for same conduct
 If conduct by a person constitutes 2 or more civil liability events, proceedings may be brought against that person for any 1 or more of the civil liability events, but no person is liable to more than 1 pecuniary penalty order for the same conduct.

 ### 57D Standard of proof for civil remedies
-The proceedings under sections 55A to 57A are civil proceedings and the usual rules of the Court and rules of evidence and procedure for civil proceedings apply (including the standard of proof).
+The proceedings under sections 55A to 57A are civil proceedings and the usual rules of the court and rules of evidence and procedure for civil proceedings apply (including the standard of proof).

 ### 57E Time limit for applying for civil remedies
 (1) An application for a pecuniary penalty order may be made at any time within 3 years after the date on which the matter giving rise to the civil liability event was discovered or ought reasonably to have been discovered.